ldgkrey/qcenabler/readme.md

 [Documentation](https://www.qfsw.co.uk/docs/QC/articles/quickstart/quickstart.html)

 ## Usage
-- To open or close the console you press F11.<br />
+- To open or close the console you press F11 or your configured button.
-- The console is ready to use after the main menu is loaded.<br />
-- While ingame you might need to unlock the mouse.
-Opening the crafting or inventory menu should suffice.<br />
+- Change Configurations using the [Configurator](https://github.com/erkle64/Configurator) mod or modify the config file directly.

 Currently the command scanning functionalty is disabled.
 The way QC is scanning for the Commands in the loaded Assemblies throws Exceptions because of something with Mscorlib.
 You can add commands with QuantumConsoleProcessor.TryAddCommand and your constructed commanddata object or you use my CommandExtensions.AddCommand Method by reference the dll of the mod.